Core features

 root@2c15ff11:/tmp/build/0df9eea0# █

-Everything runs in containers, ensuring a clean environment on every run.
+Everything executes in containers, ensuring a clean environment for each run.

-Each task specifies its own image, giving it full control over its dependencies, rather than managing packages and state on your workers.
+Every task specifies its own image, providing complete control over its dependencies, instead of managing packages on your workers.

 ~/booklit $ fly -t ci execute -c ci/test.yml